russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - Raw, benchmarking data for runs performed on a GeForce GTX 960
 - Contains some malformed data, but no missing values

+gtx960-cleandata/
+- Contains .csv containing statistics for all the clean datasets
+- Contains .txt listing all the dirty datasets

 clean.py
 - Script that operates on a '*-kerneldata/' folder which contains datasets from a benchmarking run on a GPU
 - Produces a directory, '*-clean/', which contains the clean datasets, and a list of the malformed ones

+binarytree.c/
+- Library functions for instantiating a binary tree

+numiterations.c/
+- Use 'binarytree.c' to calculate correct value for 'avg_iters' to put into effective bandwidth formula

 analyze.py
 - Script that operates on a '*-clean/' directory, and computes a number of relevant performance metrics